alexmilowski/littleflow/littleflow.md

 A → B → C → :after
 ```

-To faciltate meets and joins without labels, the vertical bar ('|') operator allows to list multiple tasks.
+To facilitate meets and joins without labels, the vertical bar ('|') operator allows to list multiple tasks.

 For example, a simple "fan in" or "meet" can be represented as: